-Muscle strains happen when muscle or tendon fibers are torn.
-Strains are graded according to the number of fibers torn.
-TFL muscle strains are not common but do occur.
-The strains are usually mild Grade 1 strains or moderate Grade 2 strains.
-Severe Grade 3 strains are extremely rare.
+Muscle strains happen when muscle or tendon fibers tear.
+Strains are graded according to the number of muscle or tendon fibers torn.
+TFL muscle strains are usually mild Grade 1 strains or moderate Grade 2 strains.
+Severe Grade 3 strains are rare.

 Grade 1 strain is also known as a mild strain.
-A small number of muscles fibers are torn which will cause mild pain and discomfort.
+A small number of muscle fibers are torn, which will cause mild pain and discomfort.
 A pulling or tearing sensation may be felt at the time of injury.
-Though there may be discomfort a mild strain does not significantly affect daily activities.
-Mild strains heal quickly, usually within 1-2 weeks.
+Though there may be discomfort, a Grade 1 strain does not significantly affect daily activities.
+Grade 1 strains heal quickly, usually within 1-2 weeks.

-Grade 2 or moderate strain happens when a significant number, up to half of muscle or tendon fibers are torn.
-There is immediate pain often with a popping or ripping sensation.
+Grade 2 or moderate strain happens when a significant number, up to half of muscle or tendon fibers, are torn.
+There is immediate pain, often with a popping or ripping sensation.
 A moderate strain will affect daily activities because of pain and stiffness in the hip and fold of the leg.
-Grade 2 strains can take 3-16 weeks to fully heal.
+Grade 2 strains can take 3-12 weeks to heal.

-Grade 3 also known as severe strains are rare in the TFL muscle.
+Grade 3 or a severe strain is rare in the TFL muscle.
 The pain is immediate, excruciating, and a popping or ripping sensation is felt.
 Grade 3 strains are serious and must be treated by a medical professional.
 Healing time is several months.

 - A pulling, tearing, or popping sensation is felt when the injury happens